Left symmetric algebras from DNA insertion: Introduction

-The right simple insertion left symmetric algebra is infinite-dimensional.
-However, one find there are only finite types DNA in nature.
-So one must change the operation of the simple right insertion.
-We change the definition of right simple insertion by some coefficient as following: When the length of genetics becomes larger and $k<0$, the function becomes smaller.
-So, if the length of genetics is very large, the results of new genetics, generated by the simple right insertion, is killed by this coefficient.
-Fortunately, $F(R)$ with the operation given by (1.2) is still a left symmetric algebra.
-Moreover, we define a new operation of insertion as follows where $x = x_{1}x_{2}\cdots x_{p}$ and $y = y_{1}y_{2}\cdots y_{q}$.
-Then $F(R)$ becomes a left symmetric algebra if and only if $f(m,n)$ satisfies the following conditions: where $m, n, p\in \mathbb{N}$.
+Left symmetric algebras (also called pre-Lie algebras) have gained extensive attention and development in recent years and play a significant role in many fields.
+In 1890, A. Cayley first introduced rooted tree algebras into the study of left symmetric algebras, see \cite {cayley1890theory}.
+By the 1960s, left symmetric algebras began to emerge in geometric and algebraic contexts such as convex homogeneous cones \cite {vinberg1963convex} and affinely flat manifolds \cite{koszul1961domaines,matsushima1968affine} and the deformation theory of associative algebras \cite{gerstenhaber1963cohomology}.
+The scholars then began to study left symmetric algebras, focusing on issues such as their structures, classification, and important applications in different fields \cite{burde2006left,WOS:000461394300021,WOS:000781005400004}.
+In this paper, we construct new left symmetric algebras through DNA recombination to enrich the research field.

+The left simplified insertion left symmetric algebra is infinite-dimensional as a vector space.
+However, one finds that there are only finitely many types of DNA in nature.
+Thus we modify the operation of the left simplified insertion in this paper.

 The paper is organized as follows.
-In section (II), we recall the constructed left-symmetric algebras from Simplified insertion .In section (III), we recall the operations of synchronized insertion and simplified insertion on words,and give simple that Synchronized insertion does not satisfy left symmetric identity, but simplified insertion satisfies the left-symmetric identity; In section (IV), we give an another definition of simplified insertion and construct new left symmetric structure from this definition of simplified insertion and discuss some properties of these left-symmetric algebras and certain application in genetics and molecular genetics.
+In Section 2, we recall left symmetric algebras and the simplified insertion, and prove that the simplified insertion satisfies the left symmetric identity.
+Then we show that the intermediate version of the insertion operation does not satisfy the left symmetric identity, which answers an open problem in \cite{bremner2005dna}.
+And we prove that the operation of synchronized insertion given in \cite{daley2004families} does not satisfy the left symmetric identity, either.
+In Section 3, we specify the conditions under which the simplified insertion operation satisfies the left symmetric identity.
+In Section 4, we give the definition of modified simplified insertion and construct a new left symmetric structure for the modified simplified insertion.
+Specifically, We define a new operation of insertion as follows where $x = x_{1}x_{2}\cdots x_{p}$, $y = y_{1}y_{2}\cdots y_{q}$, and $\mid x\mid$, $\mid y\mid$ denote the lengths of $x$ and $y$, respectively.
+This operation is called modified simplified insertion.
+Then $\ndF(R)$ is a left symmetric algebra if and only if $f(m,n)$ satisfies where $m, n, p\in \mathbb{N}$.
+For example, if the operation is given by

+where $k$ is a fixed negative integer, then $\ndF(R)$ is still a left symmetric algebra.
+And the new genetics generated by the left simplified insertion can be suppressed by this coefficient $e^k(m*n)$ if $m$ or $n$ is large enough.
+At last, we illustrate properties of these left symmetric algebras and certain applications in genetics and molecular genetics.